lamini-ai/txt2sql-examples/README.md

 ## Bakery Dataset

 This example uses the Bakery dataset from the Spider benchmark collection.
-The dataset contains information about one month of sales for a small bakery shop, with the following structure:
+The dataset contains information about sales for a small bakery shop, with the following structure:

 ### Database Schema